Ally Sentnor: Utah Royals

 Sentnor was selected first overall in the 2024 NWSL Draft by the Utah Royals, who were returning to the NWSL after a four-year absence; she and North Carolina teammate Savy King were the top two picks.
 She was signed to a three-year contract.
-She debuted in the starting lineup on the opening matchday against the Chicago Red Stars on March 16.
-She scored her first professional goal on March 22, shooting from the corner of the penalty box off a long dribble, as the Royals won 2–1 at home against the North Carolina Courage.
+She made her professional debut in the first game of the season, starting in a 2–0 defeat to the Chicago Red Stars on March 16.
+The following week, she scored her first professional goal against the North Carolina Courage, shooting from the corner of the penalty box off a long dribble, as the Royals won 2–1 at home.
 She was deployed as a winger at the start of the season, scoring or assisting on five of Utah's first seven goals, before moving to a more playmaking role as an attacking midfielder at the end of June.

-Sentnor won both NWSL Rookie of the Month and Player of the Month in July after notching three goals and an assist in four games and leading the bottom-of-the-league Royals to top their group in the NWSL x Liga MX Femenil Summer Cup.
+Sentnor won both NWSL Rookie of the Month and Player of the Month in July after registering three goals and an assist in four games and leading the bottom-of-the-league Royals to top their group in the NWSL x Liga MX Femenil Summer Cup.
 She finished her rookie season with 5 goals and 5 assists in 23 games in all competitions.
-She was named the Utah Royals's Offensive Player of the Year and was one of three nominees for NWSL Rookie of the Year, losing to Croix Bethune.
+She was named her club's Offensive Player of the Year and was one of three nominees for NWSL Rookie of the Year, losing to Croix Bethune.

 On April 18, 2025, Sentnor scored the second-latest game-winning goal in NWSL history, with her 90+10th-minute penalty kick securing a 1–0 win against the Chicago Stars.
 It was her only NWSL goal of the season and Utah's only win before the summer break.

 Kansas City Current

-On August 1, 2025, the Royals traded Sentnor to the Kansas City Current in exchange for a total fee of $600,000 in intra-league transfer funds to be paid across three seasons.
+On August 1, 2025, the Royals traded Sentnor to the Kansas City Current in exchange for a total fee of $600,000 in intraleague transfer funds to be paid across three seasons.
 It was the most expensive intraleague transfer at the time.
 The move also united Sentnor with her close friend Claire Hutton.
-She made her Current debut in an immediate return to America First Field, coming on as a halftime substitute in a 1–0 victory over the Royals.
-She played in 11 regular-season games, starting 7, as the Current clinched the NWSL Shield with the best record in the league.
-In the playoff quarterfinals, she played the entire extra-time match as the Current were upset 2–1 by Gotham FC.
+She made her Current debut in an immediate return to America First Field, replacing Debinha at halftime in a 1–0 victory over the Royals.
+She played in 11 regular-season games as the Current clinched the NWSL Shield with the best record in the league.
+She made her playoff debut in the quarterfinals as the Current were upset 2–1 by eventual champions Gotham FC in extra time.

+Sentnor scored her first goal for the Current in a season-opening 2–1 win over former club Utah Royals on March 14, 2026.

+Angel City

+On June 19, 2026, the Current traded Sentnor to Angel City FC for $850,000 in intraleague transfer funds.
+Sentnor debuted for Angel City on July 3, 2026, earning the start in a 2–0 win over the Orlando Pride.
+On Sunday August 16th, Sentnor scored her first goal for Angel City, an equalizer in the 85th minute vs the Washington Spirit.